Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Abstract

 \section{Abstract}

-Beyond the second-order Born approximation, we develop an improved master equation approach to quantum transport by virtue of a self-consistent Born approximation.
-The basic idea is replacing the free Green's function in the tunneling self-energy by an {\it effective} reduced propagator under the Born approximation.
-We found that the effect of this improvement is remarkable.
-For instance, completely beyond the scope of the conventional second-order master equation, the new approach can not only recover the exact result of noninteracting transport under arbitrary voltages, but also predict the challenging nonequilibrium Kondo effect.
-In addition to having an elegant structure, the application convenience and accuracy of the proposed scheme, as demonstrated by the examples in this work, suggest it a useful tool for quantum transports.
+Beyond the second-order Born approximation, we propose an improved master equation approach to quantum transport under self-consistent Born approximation.
+The basic idea is to replace the {\it free} Green's function in the tunneling self-energy diagram by an {\it effective} reduced propagator under the Born approximation.
+This simple modification has remarkable consequences.
+It not only recovers the exact results for quantum transport through noninteracting systems under arbitrary voltages, but also predicts the challenging nonequilibrium Kondo effect.
+Compared to the nonequilibrium Green's function technique that formulates the calculation of specific correlation functions, the master equation approach contains richer dynamical information to allow more efficient studies for such as the shot noise and full counting statistics.